Uproot Overwhelm and Overeating and Unleash Your Inner Champion.

 My bet is that you are looking for an emotional eating solution that lasts—what I often call, peace with food.
 That’s different from a crash diet that starts with lots of motivation and then, well, crashes.
 The more you practice looking for what works for you instead of eating, the more you will start to identify solutions.
 It’s definitely a process, but one that pays off big time.

-If you would like an accelerated, step-by-step guide for taking control of emotional eating, in a do-able way, you’ll want to take a look at the Emotional Eating Toolbox™ 28 Day Program, my self-guided use-at-home system that walks you through the process of transforming your relationship with food through daily, do-able steps.
+If you would like an accelerated, step-by-step guide for taking control of emotional eating, in a do-able way, you’ll want to take a look at Peace with Food Plus, my six week program for taking control of emotional eating and overeating.

 Take good care,